Causes, Risks & Treatment Options

 Is Snoring Life Threatening?

-There is strong evidence that obstructive sleep apnea (OSA) increases one's risk of high blood pressure, stroke, heart attack and other diseases.
-It also increases your chances of dying earlier.
+There is strong evidence that obstructive sleep apnea (OSA) increases one’s risk of high blood pressure, stroke, heart attack and other diseases.

 New studies have shown that habitual snoring, even without sleep apnea, can increase your chances of stroke and premature death.
 So, even “simple snoring” should be evaluated and treated whenever possible.